Bridge in Singapore

 The Singapore Flyer is equally beautiful if you see it from far rather than riding it

-Do you want to have a moving experience at every turn?
-Then don’t forget to get into one of the twenty-eight capsules of this flyer.
-This is one of the tallest Ferris wheels in the world.
+Want a breathtaking experience at every turn?
+Then don’t miss the chance to step into one of the 28 spacious capsules of the Singapore Flyer, one of the tallest Ferris wheels in the world.

 Every perfect 4 Day Singapore Itinerary should contain a visit to Gardens by the Bay.